tableau/extensions-api/docs/trex_release-notes.md

   * `columnsToIncludeById` can be applied to `getSummaryDataAsync` to restrict the columns fetched.

-  * `includeDataValuesOnly` or `includeFormattedValuesOnly` can be applied to `getSummaryData` to restrict the amount of information returned to what you really need.
+  * `includeDataValuesOnly` or `includeFormattedValuesOnly` can be applied to `getSummaryDataAysnc` to restrict the amount of information returned to what you really need.

   * The `getSummaryColumnsInfoAsync` method is new in this release.
 It returns the column information for each column that will be returned in `getSummaryDataAsync`.